The Adventure of Virginia Doyle: Wanda's Story

 Safe Haven Drop Off

 You might say that Wanda's story all began with her safe haven drop off, but that really wasn't the catalyst for the resulting chain of events.
 Long before the family came into the Child Protective Service office to drop off their toddler, there was a life altering battle going on in an over crowded and under funded home setting.
 Both mother and father desperately fighting to raise their five little ones to adulthood due to difficulties finding enough money to provide food, clothing and necessities due to the small ones medical condition.
 Let's follow the events as they unfolded on the current report.
 I'm better at putting the pieces of the story together after the fact.
 My name is Virginia Doyle, I am a Child Protective Services Investigator, and this is Amy's story.
+This story is a real story but the names and places have been changed to protect the innocent.

 Note: Safe Haven laws decriminalize the leaving of unharmed infants with specifically designated parties.
 In the state where Virginia worked the safe-haven surrenders are treated as adoption surrenders and a waiver of parental rights is signed by both parents.
 Child protective service offices, police stations, hospitals, rescue squads, and fire houses are all locations where the safe-haven law applies and parents can drop off their children without legal consequences as long as the child is in good health and unharmed.